What does safe mean in baseball?By Chris Sloan, 0 Comments

-As mentioned, having players with good ability is preferred, but I also want kids that have the following traits, all of which make coaching fun and easier, especially when it comes to molding them into a team.
+As mentioned, having players with good ability is preferred for any baseball roster, but I also want kids that have the following traits, all of which make coaching fun and easier, especially when it comes to molding them into a team.

 Some baseball players I know right away that I will love to coach them because they "eat up" everything you tell them and they have such a great hunger to learn.
 Nothing is more exciting for a coach than having players that are hungry to learn, no matter their ability level.

 Having that one player, who hustles on and off the field, and that player, who is not afraid to get his uniform dirty to make plays, is priceless for a coach.
 This gives the coach that player to use as an example to the rest of the team for how to go about respecting the game.

 All players have different personalities and it is nice to have that one player that keeps things loose for teams with their wit and fun personality.
 During intense times, it is necessary to have that one person that lightens the mood and keeps things in perspective.

 Having that one player, who recognizes players, no matter their talent level and includes all team members in activities, is the ideal for coaches so cliques do not form and for building team chemistry.
 Of course, the best-case scenario for this is when the "team player" is one of the most talented also.

 This player may or may not be the hustler, but that player who has no right to have success, based on their natural talent and fundamentals, but "will their way" to success are great examples for coaches and others to admire.
 Of course, some players have a few of these qualities and that is even better.
 Coaches, who have a team comprised of at least one of these type kids have great examples to show others and they certainly make coaching baseball easier.